 There are, in essence, two kinds of Platonic dialogues: narrated dialogues and dramatic dialogues.
-The narrated dialogues are unique in that they are framed by someone giving an account of things that have already passed, whether the account is given by Socrates or another person.
-For example, The Republic is an account by Socrates the day following his conversation at the house of Cephalus regarding ‘the regime’, or the politea.
-Additionally, the Theaetetus is recounted by two traveling foreigners many years later, after the death of Theaetetus and Socrates.
-Similarly, our dialogue in question today, the Symposium, is framed by a conversation the audience is twice removed from.
+Narrated dialogues are unique in that they are framed -a person’s memory is the central crux of the dialogue (whether Socrates or someone else).
+For example, The Republic is recollected by Socrates the day in after his conversation at the house of Cephalus.
+Additionally, The Theaetetus is recounted by two traveling foreigners many years later, long after the death of Theaetetus and Socrates.
+Similarly, our dialogue in question today, The Symposium, is framed by a conversation from which we, the audience, are twice removed.

-Aristodemus is the original leak for the events of the Symposium, taking place in 416 BC, the day after Agathon’s victory at the Lenaia (roughly around January each year), and also shortly before Alcibiades’s failed quest to Sicily in which he was recalled to Athens after departing and accused of heresy for profaning the sacred Eluesian mysteries, revealing the secrets.
-Exposing secrets is a profanation, and therefore a base act in ancient Greece.
-Alcibiades fled to Sparta to avoid certain death.
-The story, as told by Apollodorus to a comrade, takes place many years later when it is safe now that Alcibiades has returned to Athens and the hysteria of the masses has subsided.
+Aristodemus is the original leak for the events of The Symposium, taking place in 416 BC, the day after Agathon’s poetic victory at the Lenaia (roughly around January each year), and also shortly before Alcibiades’s failed quest to Sicily in which he was recalled to Athens and accused of heresy for profaning the sacred Eluesian mysteries.
+The tone is therefore, on the one hand, affable in exuberant in celebrating Agathon’s victory, and also ominous with the looming air of crisis.
+Exposing secrets is a profanation, and therefore it is a base act in ancient Greece.
+In response to the allegations Alcibiades fled to Sparta to avoid certain death.
+This is the necessary background and context to the dialogue.
+The story in the Symposium is told by Apollodorus to a comrade, based on the original account of Aristodemus, and it takes place many years later when Alcibiades has returned to Athens and the hysteria of the masses has subsided.

 Apollodorus recieved the story from Aristodemus, a small man who didn’t wear shoes, but he also confirmed details with Socrates.
-The audience is twice removed from the event: Aristodemus to intimate followers of Socrates, and Apollodorus to the general public many years later after the madness of the profanation of the mysteries had subsided and Alcibiades had made his peace with Athens, Strauss presumes approximately 407 BC.
-Aristodemus was invited to the house of Agathon by none other than a beautiful Socrates, kalon meaning beautiful, moral, pleasing to the eye as well as the mind’s eye, or a lovable thing.
+Thus the audience is twice removed from the event: Aristodemus to intimate followers of Socrates, and Apollodorus to the general public many years later after the madness of the profanation has subsided.
+Leo Strauss presumes this date approximately 407 BC.
+Aristodemus was invited to the house of Agathon by none other than a ‘beautiful’ Socrates, kalon meaning beautiful, moral, pleasing to the eye as well as the mind’s eye, or a lovable thing.
 Socrates was rarely dressed beautifully or bathed, but he was going to the celebration of Agathon’s victory.
 On his way, he perverts a proverb from Homer showing a meal between Agamemnon and Menelaus.
-In Greek, the just implies an obligation, such as a civic duty to pay one’s debts (a la Cephalus in Book I of the Republic), but the noble or the beautiful transcends this obligation.
+In Greek, the ‘just’ implies an obligation, such as a civic duty to pay one’s debts (a la Cephalus in Book I of The Republic), but the noble or the beautiful transcends this obligation.
 Neither Socrates nor Aristodemus were invited to the dinner.